Broken Collarbone (Clavicle)Skip to the navigation

 Your doctor will usually do an X-ray to pinpoint the location and severity of the break.

 Many broken collarbones heal on their own.
 If you don't need surgery, you will use a sling to keep your arm and shoulder from moving while the bone heals.
-An adult wears a sling for a few days or up to a week.
-A child may need one for 3 to 4 weeks.
+You will probably use the sling for at least 3 to 4 weeks.
+Sometimes a figure-8 strap is used instead of a sling.

 You can begin simple exercises immediately and move on to strengthening exercises when they don't cause pain.
 Ask your doctor when it is safe to begin to exercise.
 If you start too soon, the broken collarbone may not heal well.
 If you are active, do not play sports or other activities until you can move your shoulder easily and it feels strong.